-What I personally would like to achieve is, not so much to time the market (using a S&P ETF for example), but to gradually adjust exposure to different strategies according to market conditions relying on quantified data.
+What I personally would like to achieve is to rotate my core portfolio between different asset classes and also to gradually adjust exposure to different strategies according to market conditions relying on quantified data.

 I want to concentrate on using my most efficient strategies when the probability for success is highest and wait patiently on the sidelines or be minimally invested, whenever chances are not so good.
 The model is supposed to tell me exactly where we are at any given moment.

-This objective gives the meta strategy a tilt in preferences: Because I can use strategies that are much more profitable in good times than the equity market itself, but carry high crash risk, my focus is on downside protection.
+This objective gives the Meta Strategy a tilt in preferences: Because I can use additional, unconstrained strategies that are much more profitable in good times than the equity market itself, but carry higher crash risk, my focus is on downside protection.
 I don’t mind sitting on the sidelines frequently, because my strategies can easily make up for missed opportunities quickly, if they steer clear of severe drawdowns.

 Extraordinarily profitable strategies in good times